kalanaS95/Light-Weight-DIFT/README.md

 This synchronization mechanism (start and stop signals ) added to only to clearly capture processes created during the time frame of the attack.

-**2. Victim-side logger**
+**2. View from the victim's perspective logger**
     This component is written using C/C++ to directly connect with Linux kernel using Netlink kernel module which will allow us to get process notifications along with their PID (Process ID), PPID (Parent Process ID) and executable.
-At the end of the execution of the victim-side logger, it will produce a log of all the processes executed in the victim system during the time frame of the attack.
+At the end of the execution of the View from the victim's perspective logger, it will produce a log of all the processes executed in the victim system during the time frame of the attack.

 **3. Visualization tool**